 DIFFERENT STYLES OF YOGA : Hatha, Vinyasa, Yin Yoga

-Hatha Yoga is ideal for approaching the world of yoga and for learning the basic positions before moving on to a more dynamic and complex yoga style; Yin Yoga focuses on bodies connective tissues.
+Hatha Yoga is ideal to approach the world of yoga and to learn the basic positions, before moving on to a more dynamic and complex yoga style.
+Yin Yoga focuses on bodies connective tissues.
 It aims to balance the free flow of Prana between the chakras of the body, to heal the meridians and organs, while calming moods and giving a state of wellness and peace.
 Vinyasa yoga, on the other hand, is one of the most dynamic styles of yoga.
-In vinyasa the movement is synchronized with the breath.
-This connection between movement and breathing leads the practitioner to be totally present during the practice.
+In Vinyasa the movement is synchronized with the breath.
+This connection between movement and breathing leads the practitioner to keep in mind during the practice.

 Master Shizuto Masunaga was one of the founders of modern Shiatsu.
 Considering the 12 pairs of main meridians (energy channels), he devised sequences of exercises focused on stretching to keep the energy flow of Qi (energy) flowing throughout the body.
 The broad vision of meridian stretching is based on the law of the 5 elements of Traditional Chinese Medicine (TCM), considering the exchanges that take place inside the energy channels while the seasons alternate outside, which in TCM become 5 with the late summer.
 Stretching the meridians maintains and improves not only physical but also psycho-emotional health of those who practice it.
 It reduces tension and leads the muscles crossed by the meridians to release blocked energy, the cause of disturbances and disharmonies.
 In addition, it brings beneficial changes, through the assumption of specific positions, in which you breathe slowly, consciously and intentionally.
-The immediate result at the end of the execution of each sequence is a sense of relaxation which, bringing balance to the energy channels, translates into greater vitality
+At the end of the execution of each sequence, the result is an immediate sense of relaxation which brings balance to the energy channels, translates into greater vitality

-It is possible to define Longevity as a meditation in movement, where the energetic forms proposed become like a harmonious and fluid dance; what helps move and regulate internal energy in order to improve health and well-being: based on the matrix of "The Light of Life".
+It's possible to define Longevity as a meditation in movement, where the energetic forms proposed become like a harmonious and fluid dance; what helps move and regulate internal energy in order to improve health and well-being: based on the matrix of "The Light of Life".
 These exercises contain an energetic component that makes them therapeutic as they supply the deepest multidimensional needs.

 MEDITATION IN THE NATURE

 Pranayama is one of the eight angas (stages or limbs) of yoga.
 The term Pranayama literally means "expansion of the dimension of prana", that is the vital energy.
 The Prana is absorbed through food and drink but above all the breath.
-So the word Pranayama indicates the breathing techniques used by yoga and the method by which to absorb and direct the vital energy in the body, make the mind stable and reach a higher level of consciousness.
+The word Pranayama indicates the breathing techniques used by yoga and the method by which to absorb and direct the vital energy in the body.
+It makes the mind stable and reach a higher level of consciousness.
 Pranayama is also a functional method for preventing and treating many ailments with incredible therapeutic effectiveness (eg. it facilitates the elimination of toxins, improves blood and lymphatic circulation; optimizes the filtering action of the kidneys, etc.).

 Iyengar yoga is known for its precision alignments and the use of supports.
 It was created and developed in the 20th century by B.K.S.
 Iyengar, who has the merit of being one of the first masters to spread this discipline in the West.
 The classes of this style are characterized by the execution of a few asanas, but held for a long time.
 In fact, according to him, in order to experience the greatest possible benefit of a position, it is necessary to maintain it for a long time.
 Only in this way can the benefits go deep.